prokvk/node-stack/README.md

 # How does it work

 * NGINX container is used as a proxy for both API and DOC.
-* swagger-codegen is used for generating static documentation
 * Node server container is used for running server with API, installing modules, compiling coffee, running tests...
-* [knapp](https://www.npmjs.com/package/knapp) module has prepared tools for performing automated tests and generating swaggerfile, which is then used by the swagger-codegen container to generate static documentation.
+* [knapp](https://www.npmjs.com/package/knapp) module has prepared tools for performing automated tests and generating static documentation.

 Every time you run the server (with `nodestack runs`) NGINX config files are generated and NGINX is started/restarted before node server container starts.